return42/sphkerneldoc/doc/books/writing-an-alsa-driver/pcm-interface.rst

               return 0;
       }

-The ``snd_pcm_new()`` function takes four arguments.
+The :c:func:`snd_pcm_new()` function takes four arguments.
 The first argument is the card pointer to which this pcm is assigned, and the second is the ID string.

 The third argument (``index``, 0 in the above) is the index of this new pcm.
 It begins from zero.
 If you create more than one pcm instances,